Shivendra Singh Dungarpur

 Shivendra Singh Dungarpur (born 25 August 1969) is an Indian filmmaker, producer, film archivist and restorer.
 He is best known for his films Celluloid Man, The Immortals and CzechMate: In Search of Jiří Menzel.
 He has also directed several award-winning commercials and public service campaigns under the banner of Dungarpur Films.

-He is the founder Director of Film Heritage Foundation, a non-profit organization dedicated to the preservation and restoration of India’s film heritage.
+Dungarpur is the founder Director of Film Heritage Foundation, a non-profit organization dedicated to the preservation and restoration of India's film heritage.

-Shivendra Singh Dungarpur is a member of the Board of Trustees of the Jio MAMI Mumbai Film Festival.
+Shivendra Singh Dungarpur is a member of the Board of Trustees of the Mumbai Academy of the Moving Image (MAMI), which hosts the MAMI Mumbai Film Festival.
+As of 12 June 2024, he is also the Festival Director of the MAMI Mumbai Film Festival.

-He has been elected three times to the Executive Committee of the International Federation of Film Archives (FIAF) at the elections held at the FIAF Congress 2017 in Los Angeles, FIAF Congress 2019 in Lausanne and the online FIAF Congress in 2021.
+He has been elected four times to the executive committee of the International Federation of Film Archives (FIAF) at the elections held at the FIAF Congress 2017 in Los Angeles, FIAF Congress 2019 in Lausanne and the online FIAF Congress in 2021.

+In 2023, Dungarpur became a member of the Advisory Council of the India International Centre, New Delhi.

 Education and early life

 Dungarpur was born in Patna, Bihar and belongs to the erstwhile royal family of Dungarpur State that still has its family seat in Dungarpur, Rajasthan and is the nephew of Raj Singh Dungarpur.

 He attended The Doon School, graduating in 1987.
-He went on to do a degree in History (Hons) from St. Stephen's College, Delhi and shifted to Mumbai soon after to begin his career in film as an assistant director to writer-lyricist and director, Gulzar and worked with him on films like Lekin and Libaas.
+He went on to do a degree in history (Hons) from St. Stephen's College, Delhi and shifted to Mumbai soon after to begin his career in film as an assistant director to writer-lyricist and director, Gulzar and worked with him on films like Lekin and Libaas.
 Subsequently, he enrolled in the Film and Television Institute of India, Pune to study film direction and scriptwriting.
 He graduated from FTII in 1994.

 He was first introduced to the cinema by his maternal grandmother, Usha Rani, Maharani of Dumraon.
 It was with her and his grandfather Maharaj Kamal Singh of Dumraon that he first saw classics ranging from Pakeezah to Chaplin, Buster Keaton, Laurel & Hardy and Danny Kaye at summer evening screenings on 16 mm and 8 mm projectors in the verandah of their home in Dumraon.